Advantages of pig rearing

 4. Pig watering and feed schedule.
-Be sure you have adequate and constant supply of fresh water, because pigs need a lot of fresh clean water.
-It is a good start that to get your pigs off to a start with 18-20% pig feed.
+Be sure you have an adequate and constant supply of fresh water because pigs need a lot of fresh clean water.
+It is a good start to get your pigs off to a start with 18-20% pig feed.
 It is best to put the young pigs on a free choice diet, but not to feed them with more than 20% protein because it can cause scours which is dangerous for baby pigs.

 5. Worming schedule.
-You can give your pigs ivermectin every 6 months to kill eternal worms and external parasites; or you can use some organic worming products.
+You can give your pigs ivermectin every 6 months to kill eternal worms and external parasites, or you can use some organic worming products.